Bruhion/Rigidbody-FPS-Controller/README.md

 Plai divided the player controller mechanics into 4 scripts which would unnecessarily pile up your scripts folder, what i did is i just merged all of the scripts into one script making it much easier to navigate through.

 Make sure to check out the Issues tab to see a fix for an issue you're having and if your issue isnt listed just make an issue and i will make sure to tell you the fix.

+If you want me to add anything to the controller make a pull request and i will try my best to help you